huidonghou/huidonghou.github.io/_teaching/2014-spring-teaching-1.md

 date: Spring 2025
 location: "Chestnut Hill, MA"
 ---
 This undergradute course covers the fundamental concepts of cryptography, including symmetric and asymmetric encryption, hash functions, digital signatures, and public key infrastructure.
-It also explores the mathematical foundations of cryptographic protocols and their applications in securing communications."
+It also explores the mathematical foundations of cryptographic protocols and their applications in securing communications.

 <!-- Heading 1
 ======